SarkisyanVaruzhan/Time-Intensity-analysis/README.md

 To use this file simply download the TimeIntensityGUI.html file and open it in your browser (Google Chrome, Version 109.0.5414.141 or higher is preferred)

+This research was funded by Russian Science Foundation, grant number 19-76-30014.

+Acknowledgments: thanks to @MartinReaders (https://github.com/MartinReaders) for all the support in the code development process.

 Screeshots of the GUI:

 ![image](https://github.com/SarkisyanVaruzhan/Time-Intensity-analysis/assets/53826578/da8381f9-9971-429d-9c5c-6698a0f1fcdc)